avimehenwal/avimehenwal.in/content/blog/Ansible.md

 ### How to get vagrant image with ansible provision?

 The Vagrant Ansible provisioner allows you to provision the guest using Ansible playbooks by executing ansible-playbook from the Vagrant host.
-Ansible should be installed on host
+Ansible should be installed on host.
+[Link here]({{< relref "/blog/virtualization/index.md#vagrant" >}})

 # Ansible